AlonLuboshitz/EpiCRISPROff_/readme.md

 To download the models go to the following link:

-There are 11 folders, one for each feature, inside each folder there are 10 ensemble yielding a total of 500 models.
+There are 11 folders, one for each feature, inside each folder there are 10 ensembles yielding a total of 500 models.

 **After downloading these folders do the following:**
 - Move the zip files into the `Downloaded_models` folder by: `mv *.zip Downloaded_models\`
+- Navigate to the `Downloaded_models` folder: `cd Downloaded_models`
 - To extract the zip folders in the corresponding locations run: `python Extract_trained_models.py`
 - To delete the zip files after extracting run: `python Remove_zipped_folders.py`

 ## Data